momeni/sharif-thesis/README.md

     along with this program.
 If not, see {http://www.gnu.org/licenses/}.

 ##Acknowledgments
-I want to acknowledge works of Mr. Sadegh Dorri for his code which was the first stone helping to built this template and his ideas and TeX codes continuing to improve this template.
+I want to acknowledge works of Mr. Sadegh Dorri for his code which was the corner stone helping to build this template and his ideas and TeX codes continuing to improve this template.
 I also want to thank Mr. Vafa Khalighi for his great work with [XePersian](http://www.ctan.org/tex-archive/macros/xetex/latex/xepersian) package.
-Most of TeX-based Persian documents owes to him :) At last, I should thank all helpful persons that I forgot to mention here (if you want to have your name listed here, drop an email).
+Most of TeX-based Persian documents owe to him :) At last, I should thank all the helpful people that I forgot to mention here (if you want to have your name listed here, drop an email).